PGL50/Credit_Risk_Analysis/README.md

 <br/>

-## Results: Deliverable 2: Use the SMOTEEN algorithm to Predict Credit Risk
+## Results: Deliverable 2: Use the SMOTEENN algorithm to Predict Credit Risk

 <br/>